 Completion methods

 Students can borrow equipment from the lab to minimise the need for lab attendance.
-It is also possible, in small groups (<10), to do the exercise in the lab, however we aim to minimise any need for face to face teaching with other arrangements.
+It is also possible to do the exercise in the lab in small groups (<10).
+However, we aim to minimise any need for face to face teaching with other arrangements.

 More information in the University of Oulu study guide.